 Terry J. Lundgren

-Terry Lundgren is Chairman and CEO of Macy’s, Inc. He assumed his current titles in January 2004, and also served as President from 2003 to March 2014.
+Terry Lundgren is Executive Chairman of Macy’s, Inc. He assumed his current titles in January 2004, and also served as President from 2003 to March 2014.
 He was named President and CEO in February 2003 after having served as President and Chief Merchandising Officer since May 1997.

 Lundgren began his retailing career in 1975 as a trainee with Bullock’s, a Los Angeles-based division of Federated Department Stores, Inc. (now Macy’s, Inc.).
 He held positions of increasing responsibility over the next decade in buying, store management and human resources, as well as serving as the division’s director of stores and, in 1984, was named senior vice president and general merchandise manager.
 In 1987, he was named president and CEO of Bullocks Wilshire, then the most upscale and high fashion chain of specialty department stores owned by Federated.